codelittinc/engineering-hiring/README.md

 3. How we communicate
 4. How many we are
 5. What kind of projects do we work with?
-6. How does a general day look like?
+6. What does a general day look like?
-7. What do you love at Codelitt
+7. What do you love about Codelitt
 8. How long does the hiring process take?

 #### Questions to make

-The goal of the interview is not only to know about the technical skills of a candidate but also to get to know them under other aspects.
+The goal of the interview is not only to learn about the technical skills of a candidate but also to get to know them in a different light.

 To do that, you can ask them specific questions.
-They are open ones, there is just no right answer, but with them, you can have a bare idea of how they behave in a team.
+They are open ones, there is just no right answer, but with them, you can have a better idea of how they behave in a team.

 1. When did you start programming and why?
 2. What was the last book you read?
 What do you like to learn?
 3. What was the latest technology you learned and when?
 4. What was your biggest challenge and how did you overcome it?
-5. Did you ever work on a remote team?
+5. Have you ever worked on a remote team?
 6. If you had to choose between having a project with only you or working with a group, which one would you prefer?
-7. Did you ever have a mentor?
+7. Have you ever had a mentor?
 What did you learn from him or her that you would like to share?
 8. Have you ever been someone's mentor?
 What is the most critical topic you ever taught?
 9. What do you think about receiving feedback?

 #### Red flags

-Depending on how the candidate answers to the questions above, these are some points to worry about.
+Depending on how the candidate answers the questions above, the following are some potential concerns to look out for.

 1. Started programming too recently, but bear in mind that it is relative with the expectations for the position.
 You can't have a senior with only two years of experience, but you can have a junior with ten years.
 2. Can't remember the last book.
 3. English is not fluent.
 4. Never faced a big challenge or can't explain how they solved it.
 5. Never worked with remote teams.
 You want to pay some attention in how they communicate.
-Is it easier to understand?
+Are they easy to understand?
-6. If you are looking for a leadership position, you will want someone who would prefer to work with a team.
+6. If you are looking for a leadership position, you will want someone who would prefers to work with a team.
-7. If you are looking for a leadership position, you will want someone who mentored before.
+7. If you are looking for a leadership position, you will want someone who has been a mentor in the past.
 8. Doesn't like receiving feedback.
 9. The last technology they learned was too long ago.